Learning Theory · Program Synthesis · LLMs

 The failure mode

-Across several 1B-scale language models, training on a few hundred labeled examples yields near-perfect training accuracy on tasks such as parity, Dyck-2, and cellular automata parity.
-Test accuracy, however, often remains near chance — and this persists even when the amount of training data is substantially increased.
+Across several 1B-scale language models, training on a few hundred labeled examples often yields near-perfect training accuracy on tasks such as parity, Dyck-2, and cellular-automata parity.
+The test accuracy, however, remains near chance.
+The model has memorized a finite table, not discovered the program that produced it.

 Why SGD struggles

-The statistical query perspective gives a clean explanation.
-For planted $k$-parity over $n$ variables, mini-batch coordinate SGD requires at least:
+The statistical query perspective gives a clean explanation for the canonical case.
+For planted $k$-parity over $n$ variables, finite-precision mini-batch coordinate SGD needs on the order of

 $$q = \Omega\!\left(\frac{\sqrt{\binom{n}{k}}}{2^b}\right)$$